zzhheloise/Time-aware-LM/README.md

 ## Dataset

-Include WMT News Crawl Dataset, TempLAMA and InvariateLAMA.
+We use WMT News Crawl Dataset, TempLAMA and InvariateLAMA.

 See `\data\README.md` for details

 ## Conda Environment